pedrojuanbj/MLTSA-V1/README.md

-# MLTSA-V1-Published
+# MLTSA-V1
-Version 1 of the repository for the Unbinding-MLTSA
+Version 1 of the repository for the Unbinding-MLTSA, this code corresponds to the bioRxiv preprint: https://www.biorxiv.org/content/10.1101/2021.09.08.459492v1

+Work from:
+Badaoui, M. et al. (2021) ‘Combined free energy calculation and machine learning methods for understanding ligand unbinding kinetics’, bioRxiv.
+Cold Spring Harbor Laboratory, p.
+2021.09.08.459492. doi: 10.1101/2021.09.08.459492.

 # Analytical Model example